-Composite samples shall, as a minimum, be composed of four or more discrete aliquots (samples).
+Composite samples shall, as a minimum, be composed of four (4) or more discrete aliquots (samples).
+The time between the collection of the first sample and the last sample shall not be less than six (6) hours nor more than 24 hours.
 The aggregate sample will reflect the average quality of the water or wastewater in the compositing or sample period.
 Composite samples may be composed of constant volume aliquots collected at regular intervals (simple composite) or flow proportioned.